This is the 27th time the Cowboys have started off 2-1. Dallas made the playoffs 14/26 times.

 2013 – CHI: 2/15; DAL: 4/50

-Last year, Terry McAulay ranked near the bottom of the pack in terms of home team winning percentage at .529:
+This is McAulay’s first game of the year.
+Last year, he was middle of the pack in terms of home team winning percentage:

 Walt Coleman: .600